 Unless you’re allergic to tree nuts, walnuts are a healthful addition to the diet.
 Chop them up and add them to hot breakfast cereal, such as steel-cut oats in the morning.
 They add a delicious bit of crunch to a garden salad.
 If you’re looking for a cooking oil that handles high temperatures well, walnut oil fits the bill.
 You can even make or buy walnut butter as a substitute for peanut butter!
-Plus, a study found that walnuts have twice the antioxidants that other common tree nuts do.
+Plus, a study found that walnuts have twice the antioxidants than other common tree nuts do.
 So, enjoy!

 J Am Coll Nutr.
 2010 Dec; 29(6): 595–603.

 Indian Heart Journal.
 Volume 70, Issue 4, July–August 2018, Pages 497-501.